akhealth/RFP-ARIES-Support/Attachment 09 IT Reference A - DHSS IT Requirements Agile Acquisition.md

 #### 3.9.1.4 Requirement – Hosting Platform Alignment

-> The Offeror will use the software identified in *Attachment D—DHSS
-> Information Technology Standards* for the hosting of this application.
+> The Offeror will use the software identified in [Attachment 10 IT Reference D - DHSS Information Technology Standards](https://github.com/AlaskaDHSS/RFP-ARIES-Support/blob/main/Attachment%2010%20IT%20Reference%20D%20-%20DHSS%20Information%20Technology%20Standards.pdf) for the hosting of this application.
 > The Offeror must state which version the application components are
 > implemented in and how this solution will be accessed in the DHSS
 > environment.
 You will need to identify what skills and expertise would